t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 # Conclusions and Next Steps {#sec8}

-This Internet Draft provides an overview of both operational and security requirements in the IP-based Internet of Things.
+This Internet Draft provides IoT security researchers, system designers and implements with an overview of both operational and security requirements in the IP-based Internet of Things.
-We discuss a general threat model, security issues, and state of the art.
+We discuss a general threat model, security issues, state of the art, and tools to mitigate security threats.
 We further introduce a number of potential security profiles fitting different types of IoT deployments and discuss key security challenges.

 Although big steps have been realized during the last years, as summarized in Section {{sec5-1}} and many organizations are publishing general recommendations (Section {{sec5-3}}) describing how the IoT should be secured, there are many challenges ahead that require further attention.
 Challenges of particular importance are bootstrapping of security, group security, secure software updates, long-term security and quantum-resistance, privacy protection, data leakage prevention -- where data could be cryptographic keys, personal data, or even algorithms -- and ensuring a trustworthy IoT operation.
 All these problems are important; however, different deployment environment have different operational and security demands.
-Thus, we recommend the definition and standardization of security profiles, e.g., further building on those introduced in Section {{sec6}}, to ensure minimum security capabilities in different environments while ensuring interoperability.
+Thus, a potential approach is the definition and standardization of security profiles, e.g., similar to the exemplary profiles introduced in Section {{sec6}}, to ensure minimum security capabilities in different environments while ensuring interoperability.

 # Security Considerations {#sec9}